tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 - Go to your Log Analytics workspace, and then select **Logs**.
 The example query UI is shown automatically.
 - Change the filter to **Category**.
-- Select **Windows Virtual Desktop** to review available queries.
+- Select **Azure Virtual Desktop** to review available queries.
 - Select **Run** to run the selected query.

-Often during the deployment of WVD there may be challenges with either having machines join the domain or installing the agent via automation.
+Often during the deployment of AVD there may be challenges with either having machines join the domain or installing the agent via automation.

-## Exercise 9: Improving your WVD environment
+## Exercise 9: Improving your AVD environment

 Duration:  60 minutes

-In this exercise we will our WVD expierecne bay utilizing additional features or tools with the host pools.
-WVD is designed to be a versatile platform to distribute and build your solution from, and these optional features allow you to enhance and/or secure the environment depending on your needs.
+In this exercise we will our AVD experience bay utilizing additional features or tools with the host pools.
+AVD is designed to be a versatile platform to distribute and build your solution from, and these optional features allow you to enhance and/or secure the environment depending on your needs.
 By the end of this exercise, you will have the following features enabled:

 - Autoscale pooled pool based on connections

 - Centralized Application Management (MSIX App Attach)

-- Protect your environment via Defender Endpoint
+- Protect your environment via Microsoft Defender for Endpoint

 **Additional Resources**